Narendra-027/Narendra-027/README.md

 # 💫 About Me:
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=narendra-027&label=Profile%20views&color=0e75b6&style=flat" alt="narendra-027" /> </p>

 👋 Hello there!
-I'm a graduating student in my final year of B.Tech degree at the prestigious Indian Institute of Technology (IIT) Jodhpur.
-My primary field of study is Mechanical Engineering, but my passion lies in the world of Data Science, for that I am doing Specialization in Data Science as second degree.

-📊 Data Science has always fascinated me with its power to extract meaningful insights from raw data and drive data-informed decision-making across various domains.
-Throughout my academic journey, I've delved deep into the fascinating realm of data analysis, machine learning, and data-driven problem-solving.
+I'm Narendra, a software developer and AI/ML enthusiast with a strong passion for building intelligent and scalable applications.
+I hold a B.Tech in Mechanical Engineering from IIT Jodhpur, but my true interest lies in the world of software development and artificial intelligence.

+💻 Software Development has always excited me, from crafting seamless user experiences with React.js and Next.js to designing efficient backend architectures using Node.js and MongoDB.
+My journey has been driven by a deep curiosity to solve complex problems through code.

+🤖 AI/ML fascinates me with its ability to transform data into actionable insights.
+I have a keen interest in deep learning, computer vision, and time-series analysis, utilizing frameworks like TensorFlow and PyTorch to develop intelligent solutions.

-📫 Feel free to connect with me and explore my projects.
-Let's connect, collaborate, and together, unlock the potential of data science!
+📫 Feel free to connect with me and explore my work.
+Let’s build, innovate, and push the boundaries of technology together! 🚀
 <br>

 # 🌐 Profile: